someufoperson/Password-generator/README.md

     <img width="96" height="96" src="https://img.icons8.com/liquid-glass/96/password.png" alt="password"/>
 </div>

 A miniature helper for generating passwords.
-The standard Python library `secrets` is used instead of `random` to ensure more reliable generation, although it seems like it doesn't matter anyway🙈
+The standard Python library `secrets` is used instead of `random` to ensure more reliable generation, although it seems like it doesn't matter anyway🙈 After generation, the password is automatically copied to the clipboard and you can quickly use it

 ## 🚀 Getting Started